Time (TIME) Q3 2017 Results - Earnings Call Transcript

 Operator

-Speakers, our first question comes from Eric Katz of Well Fargo.
+Speakers, our first question comes from Eric Katz of Wells Fargo.
 Your line is open.

 Eric Katz - Wells Fargo Securities LLC

 Thank you.
 Good morning.
 So we've got about 2 months left in the year and the Q3 results were better than all estimates out there, at least that I'm seeing.
-And I know you mentioned some headwinds in Q4 but you also dealt with that in Q3 and still throw out (21:15) some pretty good results.
+And I know you mentioned some headwinds in Q4 but you also dealt with that in Q3 and still threw out some pretty good results.
 So I'm wondering if why you aren't lifting the guide.
 Is there anything we're missing here that you can clarify?
 Are the headwinds more severe in Q4?

 Richard L. Battista - Time, Inc.